Teaching Children How to be Good Citizens

 Give Your Child Responsibility

-Create an environment that helps your child to become responsible for their own belongings and then to contribute to the greater good of the household.
-Having your child take on small jobs within your house ensures they learn the value of hard work, helping others, and making a contribution.
+Work on projects as a family and give your child small jobs.
 Keep the jobs consistent with their capabilities so they learn about the joy of helping, rather than becoming frustrated.
 Be sure you help your child learn the task — perhaps first doing it alongside them — until they become confident.

 Read Books about Good Citizenship

 As with so many topics, books are a perfect starting point to spark discussion and learning.
 Seek high quality literature that promotes conversations about honesty, making change, or doing one’s part.
-Two books that support the development of citizenship skills are:
+Look for books that positively and authentically depict people from many ethnic, racial, religious, or cultural backgrounds.

-Seek volunteer opportunities in your neighborhood to begin to boost your child’s propensity for helping.
+Seek volunteer opportunities in your neighborhood.
 Nursing homes, animal rescue centers, or public space clean-up campaigns are all options.

 Teach Simple Lessons in Civic Engagement